openstack/nova-specs/specs/rocky/approved/granular-resource-requests.rst

   "shared" is fully implemented, the same aggregate).
 * However, a numbered group will always return results from the *same* RP.
   This is to satisfy `Requirement 2`_.
-* Separate groups (numbered or un-numbered) may return results from the same RP.
-That is, you are not guaranteeing RP exclusivity by separating groups.
+* With ``group_policy=none``, separate groups (numbered or un-numbered) may return results from different RPs *or* the same RP (assuming isolation is not otherwise forced e.g. via traits or inventory/usage constraints).
-  (If you want to guarantee such exclusivity, you need to do it with traits.)
+* With ``group_policy=isolate``, numbered request groups are guaranteed to be satisfied by *separate* RPs.
+This applies only to numbered request groups.
+  That is, resources within the un-numbered group are still able to be provided by any RPs in the tree (or aggregate); and there is no restriction between the RPs satisfied by the un-numbered group and those satisfied by the numbered groups.
+* The ``group_policy`` option is **required** when more than one numbered group is specified; omitting it will result in a 400 error.
 * It is still not supported to repeat a resource class within a given (numbered or un-numbered) ``resources`` grouping, but there is no restriction on repeating a resource class from one grouping to the next.
 The same applies